jamesflorentino/nanoScrollerJS/README.md

 # nanoScroller.js
-[nanoScroller.js](http://jamesflorentino.com/jquery.nanoscroller) is a jQuery plugin that offers a simple way of implementing non-distracting scrollbars for your website.
-It also respects html markup and uses only two layers for scrolling content.
+[nanoScroller.js](http://jamesflorentino.com/jquery.nanoscroller) is a jQuery plugin that offers a simplistic way of implementing non-distracting/minimalistic scrollbars for your website.
+It uses minimal HTML markup being `.nano > .content`.
 The other scrollbar div elements `.pane` and `.slider` are added during run time to prevent clutter in templating.
-It is aimed at providing scrollbar solutions for dynamic content such as from ajax's.
+It is aimed at providing graphic solutions for dynamic content such as from ajax's.
+The latest version utilizes native scrolling and works with the iPad, iPhone, and Android Tablets.

 Please visit the downloads section to get the js and css template file (.zip).